socfortress/WINDOWS-ENABLE-CREDENTIALS-GUARD-COPILOT-ACTION/README.md

 ## License

-This template is provided as-is for security automation and incident response purposes.
+This template is provided as-is for security automation and incident response